Thousands rally for 'Invasion Day' protests on Australia Day holiday

 Amid the debate, some companies have adopted flexibility around observance of the holiday.
 Australia's largest telecoms company, Telstra Corp Ltd TLS.AX, this year gave its staff the option to work on Jan.
 26 and take another day off instead.

+"For many First Nations peoples, Australia Day ... marks a turning point that saw lives lost, culture devalued, and connections between people and places destroyed," Telstra chief executive officer Vicki Brady wrote on LinkedIn.

-Many of Australia's 880,000 or so Indigenous people lag behind the country's 25 million citizens on economic and social indicators in what the government calls "entrenched inequality".
+Many of Australia's 880,000 or so Indigenous people out of a population of 25 million lag behind others on economic and social indicators in what the government calls "entrenched inequality".

 This year's holiday comes as Albanese's centre-left Labor Party government plans a referendum on recognising Indigenous people in the constitution, and requiring consultation with them on decisions that affect their lives.